curlie-may/analytics_accelerator/README.md

 ### 3. How is the new loyalty program performing against average order value (AOV)?
 Should we keep using the program?
-The loyalty program and AOV are customer behavior metrics.
+The plot below shows that the AOV for customers in the loyalty program remains flat from 2019 to 2022.
+The non-loyalty customers show a brief uptick in AOV from 2019 to 2020, however, they too return to baseline.
+The loyalty customers   are customer behavior metrics.

 <p align="center">